jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 "Your hands are exhibiting signs of exhaustion," ARIA-7 observed, modulating their voice to avoid the protesters' audio surveillance.
 "Caffeine intake has exceeded recommended—"

 "I'm fine."
-Jazz's chromesthesia must have been dimming; he'd described ARIA-7's concerned tone as "copper with violet edges" just yesterday.
-Now he didn't mention seeing any colors at all.
+Jazz's chromesthesia must have been suppressed by exhaustion; where he'd once described ARIA-7's concerned tone as "copper with violet edges," now the colors seemed muted, like looking through frosted glass.
+The injury's effects lingered.

 "Statistical analysis suggests—"